tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * re-use the old graph. just copy in new inputs
 * since you aren't changing the graph, no need to re-topo-sort. keep the ordering around, too. this helps for both forward and backward passes.
-* compile the topo sort with its operations to C++ or something
+* compile the topo sort with its operations to C or something

 as usual with compilers, if you can freeze some of the dynamism in the allowable semantics of a program you get a performance benefit. since the graph